microsoft/FluidFramework/docs/content/docs/concepts/dataobject-aqueduct.md

   - `hasInitialized()` - called every time after `initializingFirstTime` or `initializingFromExisting` executes
 - Helper functions for creating and getting other data objects in the same container.

 **Note:** You probably don't want to inherit from this data object directly unless you are creating another base data object class.
-If you have a data object that doesn't use dDistributed data structures you should use Container Services to manage your object.
+If you have a data object that doesn't use distributed data structures you should use Container Services to manage your object.

 ### DataObject example